Roosevelt Blackmon

-Roosevelt Blackmon III (born September 10, 1974) is an American former professional football cornerback in the National Football League (NFL).
-He was selected by the Green Bay Packers in the fourth round of the 1998 NFL draft.
-Blackmon played in three games for the Packers in 1998 before joining the Cincinnati Bengals mid-season.
-He played in twelve games for the Bengals in 1998.
-Blackmon played in five games for the Bengals and started three in 1999.
-He left the NFL after the 1999 season.
+Roosevelt Blackmon III (born September 10, 1974) is an American former professional football player who was a cornerback for two seasons in the National Football League (NFL).
+He played college football for the Morris Brown Wolverines and was selected by the Green Bay Packers in the fourth round of the 1998 NFL draft.
+He split the 1998 season with the Packers and the Cincinnati Bengals before playing the 1999 season with the Bengals.
+Blackmon later was a member of the BC Lions of the Canadian Football League (CFL) and the Dallas Desperados of the Arena Football League (AFL).
+After his playing career, he served as a high school coach.